-- Once everything is cool enough to handle, scoop out flesh from butternut squash, cut potatoes in half and scoop out flesh.
+- Once everything is cool enough to handle, scoop out flesh from the butternut squash.
+Cut potatoes in half and scoop out flesh.
 Place into a large bowl.
 Roughly mash.

-- Melt butter on the stove-top or in the microwave until just melted and warmed through.
+- Melt butter in a pot on the stovetop or in a microwave-safe dish in the microwave until just melted and warmed through.
 Add salt, pepper and pumpkin spice, stirring to combine.

 - Pour melted butter mixture over butternut squash and sweet potato and mash again.
 Taste for seasoning and adjust, if necessary, to taste.
 Garnish (if desired).
 Enjoy!